Meeting Needs. Making Change.

 The Coronavirus (COVID-19) virus has changed the way we interact and the ways in which we help each other.
 What this virus has not changed is our commitment to supporting our clients and our community!
 North Shore CAP will continue to bring you updates and resources as we all get through this, together.

 Click the images below to access local resources.
 For even more resources, click the button below .

 How North Shore CAP is responding

 - Fuel Assistance The team is working remotely returning calls and emails and processing applications by phone.
 Households who heat with oil or propane are prioritized.
-The Dept. of Public Utilities has extended the moratorium on utility shut offs.
-This means that no household will be facing a termination until the Commonwealth’s State of Emergency has been lifted.

 - Adult Education and Workforce Development No classes are being held.
 However, there are online course work opportunities and our teachers are providing one on one tutoring by phone or video conferencing.